 With any type of transaction, giving good strategic advice requires understanding both the applicable legal and regulatory backdrop, as well as the particular history and circumstances that give rise to a particular transaction or issue.
 Appreciating the whole picture helps maximize value for clients and identify a framework for successful negotiations.

-While I think we will continue to see shifts in the market driven by legislative changes, material and labor costs, and views on the market cycle, I believe there will also continue to be a focus on affordable housing initiatives.
-The pandemic has highlighted the critical need for a sustainable inventory of housing for all New Yorkers.
-Getting viable projects off the ground will continue to require flexibility and innovation in sourcing, planning, and financing.
+While I think we will continue to see shifts in the market driven by legislative changes, material and labor costs, and views on the market cycle, I believe there will also continue to be a focus on affordable housing initiatives. .
+Getting viable projects off the ground in the current macro environment will continue to require flexibility and innovation in sourcing, planning, and financing.
 Many clients have been waiting for the right opportunities to arise, and when they do, we will need to be ready to act quickly and effectively.
 I also look forward to helping both nonprofit and for-profit developers with new for-sale projects, including those focused on affordable and middle-market projects, which are necessary to grow viable and vibrant communities.

 Georgetown University Law Center, J.D.